A computational study of accelerating, steady and fading negative streamers in ambient air: Effect of electron-ion recombination reactions

+We here investigate the effect of including the additional positive ion conversion and electron-ion recombination reactions given in~\tref{tab:recombination}. \Fref{fig:with and without recombination} shows how accelerating, steady and negative streamers are affected by including these reactions.
+The simulations were performed in domain A, see section~\ref{sec:three examples}.
+With the extra reactions, negative streamers are slightly slower due to increased conductivity loss behind the streamer head.
+However, the effect is rather small, and the steady applied voltage changes by only 0.5\%.

-\Fref{fig:attachment and recombination times} shows the attachment time and electron-ion recombination time versus the electric field for negative streamers in air.
-The attachment time is the inverse of the attachment rate, and it is below 100\,ns.
-The recombination time is the inverse of the $e + \mathrm O_4^+$ recombination rate, which depends on the electric field and the $\mathrm O_4^+$ density.
-In our simulations, $\mathrm O_4^+$ densities were generally below $10^{19} \, \mathrm{m}^{-3}$, so recombination times are several hundred ns.
-Including this recombination reaction -- which we in hindsight should have done -- would therefore not significantly alter the results presented in this paper.
+O$_4^+$ is typically the dominant positive ion in streamer discharges at atmospheric pressure air.
+In \fref{fig:attachment and recombination times}, the electron attachment time is compared with the $e + \mathrm O_4^+$ recombination time, where these time scales are given by the inverse of the respective reaction frequencies.
+The $e + \mathrm O_4^+$ recombination time depends on the $\mathrm O_4^+$ density, and in our simulations, $\mathrm O_4^+$ densities were generally below $10^{19} \, \mathrm{m}^{-3}$.
+Including positive ion conversion and electron-ion recombination -- which we in hindsight maybe should have done -- would therefore not significantly alter the results presented in this paper.

-In contrast, for positive streamers in air, the recombination time can be lower than the attachment time due to a low internal electric field and high $\mathrm O_4^+$ density.
-Therefore, electron-ion recombination can play a significant role for positive streamers in air~\cite{niknezhad2021b, starikovskiy2021, francisco2021a, francisco2021e, li2022}.
+In contrast, for positive streamers in air, the $e + \mathrm O_4^+$ recombination time can be shorter than the electron attachment time due to a low internal electric field and high $\mathrm O_4^+$ density, so that electron-ion recombination plays a significant role~\cite{niknezhad2021b, starikovskiy2021, francisco2021a, francisco2021e, li2022}.